-Ms. Slutsky, age 58, was elected a Director of the General Partner in July 2002.
+Ms. Slutsky, age 59, was elected a Director of the General Partner in July 2002.
 Since January 1990, she has been President and Chief Executive Officer of The New York Community Trust, a community foundation that manages a \$2 billion endowment and annually grants more than \$150 million to non-profit organizations.
-Ms. Slutsky is Treasurer and a board member of the Independent Sector and co-chaired its National Panel on the Non-Profit Sector, which focused on reducing abuse and improving governance practices at non-profits.
+Ms. Slutsky is Secretary and a board member of the Independent Sector and co-chaired its National Panel on the Non-Profit Sector, which focused on reducing abuse and improving governance practices at non-profit organizations.
 She served on the Board of Directors of BoardSource from 1999 to 2008 and served as its Chair from 2005 to 2007.
 Ms. Slutsky also served as Trustee and Chair of the Budget Committee of Colgate University from 1989 to 1997 and as Chair of the Council on Foundations from 1989 to 1995.
-She has been a Director of AXA Financial (as well as a member of its Audit Committee and Organization and Compensation Committee), AXA Equitable, MONY and MLOA since September 2006.
+She has been a Director of AXA Financial, AXA Equitable, MONY and MLOA since September 2006.
+In addition, Ms. Slutsky was a member of AXA Financial's Audit Committee from 2006 through 2010.
+She has been a member of AXA Financial's Organization and Compensation Committee in February 2012.